ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

 ```
 which can then be compiled.

-Since most S-expressions are lists, you will need to check the first element
+Since most S-expressions are lists, you will need to check the first element of
-of the list to see if the operation to perform is a `let`, `add1`, `*`, and so
+the list to see if the operation to perform is a `let`, `add1`, `*`, and so on.
-on.
 If an S-expression is of an invalid form, (i.e. a `let` with no body, a `+`
-with three arguments, etc.) report an error using failwith **that contains the string `"Invalid"`**.
+with three arguments, etc.) panic with a message containing the string
+`"Invalid"`.

 You can assume that an id is a valid string of form `[a-zA-z][a-zA-Z0-9]*`.
 You will, however, have to check that the string does not match any of